Introduction & Overview

 -

-What legal options do you have after having been accused, prosecuted, then exonerated for a crime you did not commit?
+What legal options do you have after having been wrongfully accused of a crime you didn't commit?